SCALE-LETKF-RIKEN/scale-letkf/doc/Baroclinic-waves.md

 ## Prepare nature run and observation

 In this experiment, an idealized observation system simulation experiment (OSSE) is performed.
-In OSSE, "nature run" is performed first to create true time series.
+In OSSE, the "nature run" is performed first to create an high-resolution model simulation of the true nature of the atmosphere.
 Then synthetic observation data is generated from the nature run with a specific observation operator and random noise.

 ### Create reference state